Jipherr/SIT3052.1P/README.md

-#A Simple Travel Companion App that converts units to other units.
+# Simple Travel Companion App
+This app converts units to other units.
+You can use it by inputting a value, choosing what you want to convert from and to, and click the Convert Now button.
 This app was created for SIT305 2.1 Pass Task.
-You can use it by inputting a value, choosing what you want to convert from and to, and click the Convert Now button.

 It supports three categories of conversion:
 Currency Exchange: